-Contact: Andrew K. Rose, Haas School of Business, University of California, Berkeley, CA 94720-1900 Tel: (510) 642-6609 Fax: (510) 642-4700 E-mail: arose@haas.berkeley.edu URL: http://faculty.haas.berkeley.edu/arose
+Contact: Andrew K. Rose, Haas School of Business.

+University of California, Berkeley, CA 94720-1900

+Tel: (510) 642-6609 Fax: (510) 642-4700

+E-mail: arose@haas.berkeley.edu

+URL: http://faculty.haas.berkeley.edu/arose

 B.T.
 Rocca Jr. Professor of International Business, Economic Analysis and Policy Group, Haas School of Business at the University of California, Berkeley, NBER Research Associate, and CEPR Research Fellow.
-I thank the Reserve Bank of Australia for hospitality during the course of this research, and Eileen Brooks for pointing out a small data error.
+I thank the Reserve Bank of Australia for hospitality during the course of this research, Eileen Brooks for pointing out a small error in the data set, and an anonymous referee for comments.
 The data set, key output, and a current version of the paper are available at my website.

 Many economists believe that international trade is good for growth and development; almost none believe it is bad.
 Accordingly, a number of international organizations encourage trade.
 In this short paper I ask: which multilateral agencies are effective in promoting trade?
-More precisely, I compare the effects on trade of membership in three prominent institutions: 1) the World Trade Organization (WTO) and its predecessor the Generalized Agreement on Tariffs and Trade (GATT), 2) the International Monetary Fund (IMF), and 3) the Organization for Economic Cooperation and Development (OECD), and its predecessor the Organization for European Economic Co-operation (OEEC).
+More precisely, I compare the effects on trade of membership in three prominent institutions: 1) the World Trade Organization (WTO) and its predecessor the General Agreement on Tariffs and Trade (GATT), 2) the International Monetary Fund (IMF), and 3) the Organization for Economic Cooperation and Development (OECD), and its predecessor the Organization for European Economic Co-operation (OEEC).

-One might expect the GATT/WTO to have the biggest effect on trade, since it is primarily concerned with trade.
+One might expect the WTO to have the biggest effect on trade, since it is primarily concerned with trade.
 The IMF is also interested in trade creation and has the power of lending with conditionality, but might be expected to have a smaller effect on trade since it has a number of other worries.
 Finally, the OECD is a small club with a wide range of issues and no clear benefits or power.
 Yet in practice I find that the OECD has the largest effect on trade.
 My benchmark estimate is that membership in the OECD boosts trade by over 50% holding other things constant, an amount that is both robust and economically and statistically significant.
+Accession to (but not membership in) the GATT/WTO is also associated with higher trade.

-In the next section, I motivate my choice of the three international organizations, while section 2 lays out the empirical methodology and data set.
+In the next section, I motivate my choice of the three international organizations, while section 2 lays out the empirical methodology and presents the data set.
 The heart of the paper is the third section, which presents the results and sensitivity analysis; section 4 is a brief conclusion.